LukeGrahamLandry/franca/README.md

 - no seperate build system. write a program that builds your program (like jai)
 - custom asm backend for quick debug builds, optional llvm backend for optimised release builds (like zig/jai)
 - ships with [sokol](https://github.com/floooh/sokol) bindings so its not a research exercise if you just want to put a triangle on the screen.
+- cross compilation and reproducible builds. all supported targets produce identical llvm-ir for all supported targets.

 ## Backends

 - **aarch64 machine code**: i put the bytes in memory, i mark it executable, and i jump there. no assembler, no linker, no problems. no optimisation but compiles fast. only JIT, cannot output an AOT executable.
+- **x64 machine code**: (WIP) same as the above but for different computers.
 - **llvm ir text**: you can feed it to clang to produce an AOT optimised build or integrate with projects written in other languages.

 ## Tradeoffs